chill117/lnurl-node/README.md

-  --port [value]                The port for the HTTPS server (default: 3000) --url [value]                 The URL where the server is externally reachable (default: "https://localhost:3000") --auth.apiKeys [values]       List of API keys that can be used to authorize privileged behaviors (default: []) --auth.timeThreshold [value]  The tolerance (seconds) when checking the timestamp included with an HMAC (default: 300) --lightning.backend [value]   Which LN backend to use (only lnd supported currently) (default: "lnd") --lightning.config [value]    The configuration object to connect to the LN backend (default: {"hostname":"127.0.0.1:8080","cert":null,"macaroon":null})
+  --port [value]                The port for the HTTPS server (default: 3000) --url [value]                 The URL where the server is externally reachable (default: "https://localhost:3000") --auth.apiKeys [values]       List of API keys that can be used to authorize privileged behaviors (default: []) --lightning.backend [value]   Which LN backend to use (only lnd supported currently) (default: "lnd") --lightning.config [value]    The configuration object to connect to the LN backend (default: {"hostname":"127.0.0.1:8080","cert":null,"macaroon":null})
   --tls.certPath [value]        The full file path to the TLS certificate (default: "./tls.cert")